yangmillstheory/vim-snipe/README.md

 map <leader><leader>t <Plug>(snipe-t)
 ```

-Example usage: there are three o's in front of the cursor, and we want to jump to the second one.
+Example usage: We want to jump to the last "o" in front of the cursor, but there are several other "o"'s in the way.

 ![f](https://user-images.githubusercontent.com/2729079/33584714-80346e28-d915-11e7-875d-fa01d60389a7.gif)